Billy Joe (American football): Coaching career

 two NAIA National Football Championships, in 1990 and 1992, and made many appearances in the NAIA football playoffs during the 1980s and 1990s.
-He teams at Florida A&M have made various appearances in the Division I-AA (now FCS) playoffs during the 1990s and early 2000s.
+His teams at Florida A&M made various appearances in the Division I-AA (now FCS) playoffs during the 1990s and early 2000s.

-In addition, Joe has won five straight black college football national championships with Central State University (1986–1990) and one with Florida A&M (1998).
+In addition, Joe won five straight black college football national championships with Central State University (1986–1990) and one with Florida A&M (1998).
 In 2007, he was inducted into the College Football Hall of Fame as a coach.

 Players coached by Joe who went on to the NFL/CFL/Arena League are: